retrosnob/retrosnob.github.io/pythonbook.md

-# Motivation for writing this book
+# About this book
-I often get students asking me
+I often get students asking me if there is a book or a course they can do to learn more about Python and I often say no, because:
+* Most books will cover lots of stuff you don't need to know for the GCSE
+* The GCSE exam board (Edexcel) has weird ways of doing things that you won't find in books.
+*
 # Getting started with Python
 ## Downloading Thonny
 I recommend that you use Thonny as your Python editor because it has the Python interpreter built in.
 It can be downloaded from https://thonny.org and it perfectly good for GCSE and A-Level.